Australian singles chart peaks beyond the top 100: A journey through flop.

 We will next see Joan and the gang in 1994.

-Next week (20 March): just 3 new entries - among them is a young star from 1988 whose 15 minutes looked like they were already up; and a bubbling WAY down under debut from another teen artist who would go on to be massive later on in the year.
+Next week (20 March): Just three new top 150 entries - among them is a young star from 1988 whose 15 minutes looked like they were already up; a bubbling WAY down under debut, and another bubbling WAY down under entry from another teen artist who would go on to be massive later on in the year.

 No comments: